+assessed according to the following rating grid.
 Positive Assessment "The system of governance related to this area is adequate and effective."
-Positive Assessment due measures taken during the period under review.
-"The system of governance related to this area is adequate and effective thanks to measures taken during the period under review."
+Positive Assessment due "The system of governance related to this area is adequate and measures taken during the effective thanks to measures taken during the period under period under review. review."
 Nuanced Assessment "The system of governance related to this area is effective under reserve of minor measures to be taken."
 Negative Assessment "The system of governance related to this area is not adequate / effective with significant measure to be taken."

-Figure 2: Rating grid - Self-Assessment on adequacy and effectiveness of the governance system

-The governance system of Credendo GSR is assessed as effective and adequate.
+Figure 2: Rating grid - Self-Assessment on adequacy and effectiveness of the governance system The governance system of Credendo GSR is assessed as effective and adequate.
 When appropriate (i.e. measures already initiated during the reporting period or nuanced/negative assessment), measures are/will be implemented under the supervision of the governing bodies of the Company.